storyblok/tool-examples/clean-up-field/README.md

 Name | Description | Author
 ------------ | ------------- | -------------
-Clean Up Field | A tool to remove a specific field from all Stories | [Alexander Feiglstorfer](https://github.com/onefriendaday)
+Clean Up field script | A tool to remove a specific field from all stories | [Alexander Feiglstorfer](https://github.com/onefriendaday)

 ## How to use